Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-focus-powered-dropdown-menu.md

 The HTML will be a navbar container, a logo, and a user icon on the right.

-Tailwind does the styling and mainly focuses on using flex to align the items.
+Tailwind does the styling and mainly uses flex to align the items.

 As you can see, we have a button with the ID `user-menu` next to it.
 We have a div with the ID `user-menu-dropdown`.
-This will be the dropdown we'll show once we focus the button.
+This will be the dropdown we'll show once we focus on the button.

 ```html
 <nav class="flex items-center justify-between h-full p-3 m-auto bg-orange-200">